shreyasgowda63/NS_3/src/internet/doc/routing-overview.rst

 add/remove address).
 If set to false (default), routing may break unless the user manually calls RecomputeRoutingTables() after such events.
 The default is set to false to preserve legacy |ns3| program behavior.
+The third is Ipv4GlobalRouting::FlowBasedEcmpRouting.
+If set to true, a hash function is performed over the packet header fields that identify a flow (5-tuple, i.e., source IP, source port, destination IP, destination port, transport protocol type).
+One of the N next hops is selected based on the modulo-N formula: selectIndex = flowHash % N. It does not keep a record of flow states.
+Compared with per packet ECMP, flow based ECMP is more friendly to TCP since it avoids packet reordering, however, when large flows collide on the same path, it will degrade the network performances severely.

 Global Routing Implementation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~